wellesleycollege/edx-platform/README.rst

+*NOTE*: Currently not enough RAM on AWS, do not install this version

 This is the main edX platform which consists of LMS and Studio.

 See `code.edx.org`_ for other parts of the edX code base.